How We Had A Lot of Fun in Manali by Giving Rohtang Pass A Miss

 A post shared by Delhifundos (@delhifundos) on

 After riding for another 20 minutes we reached Solang, the Adventure Valley.
 We parked the bike and from the parking area we could see parachutes landing in a huge field.
 Apparently, this is the place for adventure activities such as paragliding and skiing.
-Paragliding here costs around Rs 3200 per person and if you just want to go up to the hill, to the paragliding point through a rope way, it costs around Rs 600 per person.
-We went up using rope way and this was a lot of fun but we felt that it was very expensive for a very short distance.
+Paragliding here costs around Rs 3200 per person and if you just want to go up to the hill, to the paragliding point through a ropeway, it costs around Rs 600 per person.
+We went up using the ropeway and this was a lot of fun but we felt that it was very expensive for a very short distance.
 Paragliding starts from the top of a hill and there was no dearth of takers.
-One by one colorful parachutes took off from the hill and we heard a lot of “wohooos” at the take off.
+One by one colorful parachutes took off from the hill and we heard a lot of “wohooos” at the takeoff.
 The whole paragliding experience lasts for just about 3-4 minutes max and then you land at the bottom, in the open field.

 Hidimba Devi Temple

 We had tea at a stall outside Hidimba Devi Temple and left for our hotel.
-Once at hotel, we rested for a while and then went out for dinner to the Mall Road.
-We had heard of this vegetarian restaurant at mall road in Manali – Hotel Natraj and had a thali platter which was good and anybody with North Indian palette would love it.
+Once at the hotel, we rested for a while and then went out for dinner to Mall Road.
+We had heard of this vegetarian restaurant at Mall Road in Manali – Hotel Natraj and had a thali platter which was good and anybody with a North Indian palette would love it.

-After dinner we strolled on the Mall Road for some time.
-It was full of tourists; weather was nice and we loved spending time here.
-We went back to the hotel, crashed on our beds and called it a day.
+After dinner, we strolled on the Mall Road for some time.
+It was full of tourists; the weather was nice and we loved spending time here.
+We went back to the hotel, crashed on our beds, and called it a day.

 Offbeat Things To Do In Manali